bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 up to theta = 75 deg.
 Neither of these is a big improvement over just the first term.
 Nonetheless, I'm pretty happy that this seems to be working.

-The dashed red line is the same as the solid red line but does not include the direct coupling of the horn to the sky.
-You can see it makes a pretty big difference at all angles, especially at phi=0, theta=-50, where it is required to explain the beam.
+The dashed red line is the same as the solid red line but does not include the effect of direct horn/sky coupling.
+You can see this makes a pretty big difference outside the main beam, especially at phi=0, theta=-50, where it's clear that direct horn/sky coupling dominates horn/dish/sky coupling.
 It's clear that the large -25 dB lobe at the left end of Fig 4 is from spillover.
 Since the way I included the effect of the horn was pretty kludgy (for instance, not taking into account any coherent interference from path length differences) I expect that much of the beam structure that the